techandsoftware/teletext/README.md

 Renders teletext pages using vector graphics (SVG).
 Note this is just the display part of teletext, and operates as a screen or a dumb terminal.
 The application using this package will need to supply the page content, implement page numbers, navigation, etc.  The package provides an API to set page content and change the display characteristics such as the screen height and aspect ratio.

-This supports most of level 1.5 and a little of level 2.5.
-Most level 1.5 features are supported, including support for multiple character sets, mix mode, boxed mode, reveal and all spacing attributes.
-From level 2.5, double width and double size are supported.
+This supports most of level 1/1.5 and a little of level 2.5.
+A full list follows.
 Display rendering features include changing the text font (including proportional fonts), aspect ratio and screen height.
 Mosaic graphics can be rendered with a font or using SVG graphics.
-A full list follows.

 Extensions are supported via plugins.